Non-dimensional parameters for the flapping dynamics of multilayered plates: Conclusion

 \section{Conclusion}

-In this work, the non-dimensional parameters that describe the flapping dynamics of multilayered flexible plate in a uniform flow are defined by accommodating the shift in neutral axis of the plate.
-The defined parameters are validated by utilizing numerical simulations to investigate the flapping dynamics of a two-layered plate placed in a uniform flow.
-The observations prove the ability of the non-dimensional parameters to describe the cross-stream flapping and force dynamics of multilayered plates to great accuracy.
-It is also noted that there is still a need for another non-dimensional parameter to ensure similarity in the stream-wise flapping dynamics.
+In this work, the definition of non-dimensional parameters that describe the flapping dynamics of an isotropic flexible plate placed in a uniform flow has been generalized for the multilayered plate.
+The equivalent flexural rigidity and the equivalent mass ratio are analytically derived to accommodate the shifted neutral axis.
+The proposed parameters are validated using numerical simulations to investigate the flapping dynamics of a two-layered plate in uniform flow.
+The observations prove the ability of the non-dimensional parameters to describe the cross-stream flapping and fluid flow dynamics of multilayered plates with great accuracy.
+Consequently, the suggested non-dimensional framework can be used to extend the existing experimental, computational, and analytical research on single-layered plates to predict the flapping dynamics of multilayered plates.